parksjr/BlueHornetAPI.NET/README.md

 ## Installation

+> Download the latest binary release in the [Downloads](https://bitbucket.org/onp/ems-library/downloads) section of this repository, or
-Download the source code, compile in Visual Studio 2010 or greater, add the reference to your solution or project.
+> download the source code and compile in Visual Studio 2010 or greater.
+> Include downloaded or compiled binary file in your solution

 ## Basic Usage
 > You can view all details on Blue Hornet's API at their online reference guide: http://resources.bluehornet.com/api/guide